KohakuBlueleaf/LyCORIS/docs/Network-Args.md

 ### Algo
 - Set with `algo=ALGO_NAME`
-- check [List of Implemented Algorithms](Algo-List.md) for algorithms to use
+- Check [List of Implemented Algorithms](Algo-List.md) for algorithms to use

 ### Preset
 - Set with `preset=PRESET/CONFIG_FILE`